 Children have a right not to be hurt or treated badly.
 This includes the way we portray them in stories and images.
-Therefore we must avoid language that is victimizing, shaming, degrading or sexually explicit.
+Therefore, we must avoid language that is victimizing, shaming, degrading, or sexually explicit.
 We should ensure that we are staying true to the child's story without sensationalizing or exaggerating their lived experiences.

 In images, we must avoid photographs that objectify children.
 They should be pictures in context and portraits should be avoided.
 We should never use photographs that present them in a sexual way or in a way that implies victimhood or stigmatizes them.
+In general for all images, children should be adequately clothed and not in a sexually suggestive pose.
+In cases where children are partially clothed, (such as a rapid emergency), modesty and cultural appropriateness should be the guiding factor, providing the photograph in no way is intended to sensationalize or put any child or group of children at risk.
 We should instead seek out photographs that illustrate the child's story in a way that portrays the child in a positive and hopeful light.